Viper Documentation

 Use the Claim SOL button in the wallet menu (or /claim) to close all empty token accounts and reclaim that rent.

-Note: This feature is Solana-only — Base, BSC, and Ethereum do not use rent-based token accounts.
+Note: /burn is a Solana-only feature — the EVM chains (Base, BSC, Ethereum, and Hyperliquid) don't use rent-based token accounts, so there's nothing to reclaim or burn there.
 Accounts with active limit sell orders are skipped to avoid disrupting your orders.

 Slippage